felipedavi/felipedavi/README.md

 ## About me

-Currently studying the last year of the Bachelor of Science in Computer Science with Brazilian Teaching License at [Instituto Federal do Rio de Janeiro](https://portal.ifrj.edu.br).
-Expected graduation in March 2025.
+Bachelor of Computer Science with Brazilian Teaching License at [Instituto Federal do Rio de Janeiro](https://portal.ifrj.edu.br).
 I am also a Computer Technician at the same Educational Institution.

 <h2 align="center">GitHub Stats :bar_chart:</h2>